 The European Festivals Association (EFA) is convinced about the importance of mayors and decision makers on the local level.
 We are equally convinced about the importance of the relation and collaboration between a city and its arts festivals.
 We also assume in our long standing collaboration with 'A Soul for Europe' that a city together with its festivals has a task to fulfill for Europe since we believe in the creative power of art and culture to strengthen the possibilities and willingness of citizens to become active in the future development of Europe.

 There is a necessity for festival and cities to connect with each other in order to give its communities a temper, a spirit, a face, a soul.

 Meetings so far

-The wealth of suggestions, of perspectives from artists, festival makers, curators, mayors, cities representatives, thinkers, of origins from Tbilisi to Berlin is the basis to launch the Festival Cities Initiative based on the necessities we identify and the opportunities and strengths that we, festivals and cities, can use together:
+The wealth of suggestions, of perspectives from artists, festival makers, curators, mayors, cities representatives, thinkers, of origins from Tbilisi to Berlin is the basis for EFA and 'A Soul for Europe' to launch the Festival Cities Initiative based on the necessities we identify and the opportunities and strengths that we, festivals and cities, can use together: